grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 requiring additional on-the-wire changes during a connection.
 For simplicity, only TLS 1.2 and later are supported.

+Post-handshake authentication is defined in TLS 1.3, but it has the disadvantage of requiring additional state to be stored in the TLS state machine and it composes poorly with multiplexed connection protocols like HTTP/2.
+It is also only available for client authentication.
+This mechanism is intended to be used as part of a replacement for post-handshake authentication in applications.

 # Authenticator

 The authenticator is a structured message that can be exported from either